EGYPT ITINERARY AND TRAVEL COST

 - Night travel to Aswan

-- Travel time from Cairo to Aswan is almost 13hours and we went there by train.
+- Travel time from Cairo to Aswan is almost 13hours, and we went there by train.
 I reserved the AC1 coach, and if you buy this at the station as a foreigner, the ticket officers will not allow you and direct you to the luxury coaches, which cost 10x more.
-You need to buy the ticket online at the official website of the Egyptian National Railways to buy the cheaper AC1 coach.
+You need to buy the ticket online at the Egyptian National Railways’ official website to buy the cheaper AC1 coach.

 - Uber is not available in Aswan.

 - Everyone told us that foreigners need to buy a tour package to visit Abu Simbel.
-Since I traveled with my local friend Pagera, he was able to negotiate a local transport to the site for both of us, which made our trip significantly cheaper.
+Since I traveled with my local friend Pagera, he negotiated a local transport for both of us, making our trip significantly cheaper.
 We went there by local bus and went back to Aswan via a mini-van.
-We were stopped at a checkpoint and the police asked the driver what I was doing at the van on the way back.
-I just showed them my passport (and smiled) and they let us pass.
+Police stopped us and asked the driver why I was with them.
+I just showed them my passport (and smiled), and they let us pass.

-- The locals here are also nice and more laidback than in Cairo.
+- The locals here are also lovely and more laidback than in Cairo.